 - 1. In the Scriptures, a name is the means through which the character of a person is revealed.
 What are the names and attributes ascribed to God in the following Scriptures? - a.
-The God of T (Isaiah 65:16; Psalm 31:5).
-In Isaiah 65:16, the word "truth" is translated from the Hebrew word amen.
-Literally, He is the God of the Amen-the God who says "amen" (i.e. "so be it") to all His promises.
-In Psalm 31:5, the word "truth" is translated from the Hebrew word emeth, which can also denote faithfulness. - b.
-God is T (John 3:33).
+The God of T\\\\\ (Isaiah 65:16).
+The word "truth" is translated from the Hebrew word amen.
+Literally, He is the God of the Amen-the God who says "amen" (i.e. "so be it") to all His promises. - b.
+God is T\\\\\ (John 3:33).
 This comes from the Greek word alēthês, which may denote that God is real or genuine or that God is truthful.
 The context favors the latter. - c.
 Summarize in your own words what these names reveal to us about God's truthfulness.
 What impact should these things have on our lives?